 For VNFs to make use of the Manual Scaling Capabilities of ONAP, they must support the following functionality:

-- VNFs must support a Healthcheck as described in: The Management Section of the ONAP VNF Guidelines.
+- VNFs must support a Healthcheck as described in: ONAP Management Requirements.

 - R-43413 states that a “VNF MUST utilize a modular Heat Orchestration Template design to support scaling”.
 The description of this design may be found in the ONAP VNF Modularity Overview of the Heat Requirements.

 VF_Moduleto be scaled must be built according to the VNF Modularity Rules for Incremental Modules